 Savvy consumers will want to look carefully at student loan options and make sure they understand the long term obligations they are undertaking.
-Many families are getting way in over their heads with Parent Plus loans.
-Over a million families last year took on Parent Plus debt, for a total of over ten billion dollars.
-Many parents find these loans to be appealing because they want to support their kids’ college dreams and they prefer to take on debt rather than saddling their children with it.
+Millions of parents are getting in over their heads with Parent Plus debt.
+These loans can be appealing to parents who want to support their child’s college dreams without saddling the student with excess debt.
 Unfortunately, Parent Plus loans can be the road to financial disaster.
-With high credit limits, bad interest rates and unforgiving repayment terms, consider Parent Plus loans with extreme caution.
+With high credit limits, bad interest rates and unforgiving repayment terms, consider Parent Plus loans with caution.

 What are Parent Plus Loans?

 The Parent Plus loan program is run by the federal government.
-These loans are offered to parents after their student has maxed out the amount of regular (Stafford) student loans they can take each year.
+These loans are offered to parents after their student has maxed out the amount of regular student loans they can take each year.
 It is the parents, not the students who are taking on the responsibility for paying back Parent Plus loans.
+Families sometimes assume kids will take on the debt and then later those agreements fall apart.
 These loans lack some of the desirable features of other regular student loans.
 The interest is high and the repayment terms are not as flexible.
-They offer very high limits so they allow families to get into debt that they will be very unlikely to be able to repay.
+They offer very high limits so they allow families to get into excessive debt.

-Problem One: No Consideration if You Will Be Able to Afford to Pay it Back
+Problem One: No Consideration of Ability to Pay it Back

-The screening process for the Parent Plus loan doesn’t consider your income or your ability to repay.
-The process only looks at negative credit history.
+The screening process for the Parent Plus loan doesn’t include an in-depth review of your income or your financial commitments.
+The process is only 20 minutes long and mainly considers negative credit history.
 If you’ve failed to pay bills in the past, it can disqualify you for the loan.
-But having no or very little income won’t stop you from being approved because income is not considered in determining loan eligibility.
+But having high expenses versus income (big mortgage, health expenses, etc.) it is unlikely to stop you from being approved.

 Problem Two: Very High Amounts of Borrowing Allowed